-The appropriate relative path depends on how you have setup your local repositories.
-If you have mixed operating systems in your cluster (for example, CentOS 6 and RHEL 6), you must configure the repositories for both OSes - centos6 and redhat6.
+The appropriate relative path depends on how you have set up your local repos.

+If you have mixed operating systems in your cluster (for example, CentOS 6 and RHEL 6), you must configure the repositories and have properly edited <os type> stanzas for both OSes - centos6 and redhat6.
 If you do not, some hosts in your cluster will not be able to retrieve the software packages for their operating system.

-4. Configure which JDK to use and how the JDK will be downloaded and installed.

-If you have not already installed the JDK on all hosts, and plan to use Oracle JDK 1.6, download jdk-6u31-linux-x64.bin to /var/lib/ambari-server/resources.

-- If you plan to use a JDK other than Oracle JDK 1.6, you must install the JDK on each host in your cluster and use the -j flag when running ambari-server setup.
+- e.
+Save this file. - f.
+Configure which JDK to use and how the JDK will be downloaded and installed. - If you have not already installed the JDK on all hosts, and plan to use Oracle JDK 1.6, download jdk-6u31-linux-x64.bin to /var/lib/ambari-server/resources. - If you plan to use a JDK other than Oracle JDK 1.6, you must install the JDK on each host in your cluster and use the -j flag when running ambari-server setup.
 See JDK Requirements for more information on supported JDKs. - If you have already installed the JDK on all your hosts, you must use the -j flag when running ambari-server setup